 "I use this book early in the year." she says.
-There is symmetry in the choice, as it opens our journey into her world.
+There is symmetry in her choosing a book about shapes, it opens our journey into her world.

 Before I even know the name of the book, Lori opens it.
 She holds the bottom of the middle in her left hand and opens it, smoothing the flat as she turns the book so we both can see it.
 The move is familiar, and effortless.
 She has probably done this hundreds, maybe thousands of times, and her hands remember.
 I feel like one of her lucky students, anxious to hear the story.

 It is Go Shapes Go!
 By Denise Fleming.
 Lori explains how important it is to her that her students learn how to see and experience the world.
 She starts with shapes and colors.
 The book starts to get wobbly and she places it on the counter, just as a Ziploc bag falls out.
 She catches it and turns to the front cover, pushing the bag back into place.
 There are several bags, with shapes in them.
 She describes how she lets the children play with the shapes, to feel them, and then to draw them.
 She asks them to draw a person.
 In the beginning of the year, their drawings are often limited, missing limbs or shape.
 She uses the book to help them see the oval that is a face, the square shape of the shoulders, and the long slim rectangle of the arms.
 By the end of the year, the children are drawing full bodies in front of rich, playful backgrounds.
 And it all started with a book about colors and shapes.